TheGuru-main/RECCORD-DB-/docs/API-CONTRACT.md

 REAL CONTRACT ↓ REAL DATABASE ↓ REAL BACKEND ↓ REAL API ↓ REAL FRONTEND ↓ REAL DEPLOYMENT Production behaviour must reflect the agreed RECCORD DB rules.
 No mock system may be substituted for the actual system.

+Worker termination and deletion
+When an Admin sacks/terminates a Worker or the Worker stops working for the organisation, the Admin must be able to remove that Worker from the organisation.
+The important distinction is:
+Remove worker from organisation ≠ destroy historical RECCORD data.
+The worker's organisation membership and active access are revoked, while their historical commits/records remain governed by the existing APPEND / MUTABLE / IMMUTABLE / AUTO rules and audit requirements.
+The lifecycle should therefore be:
+ACTIVE WORKER
+     ↓
+Admin terminates / removes worker
+     ↓
+ORGANISATION MEMBERSHIP REVOKED
+     ↓
+Worker can no longer access organisation
+     ↓
+Worker can no longer perform new organisation operations Admin controls
+The Admin should have a worker-management action for:
+Remove / Sack Worker
+confirmation before execution
+immediate organisation-access revocation
+worker no longer appearing as an active organisation member The system should retain the necessary historical association for auditability rather than silently rewriting history.
+Rejoining
+If the person later returns to the organisation, they should go through the appropriate New Worker registration process again using the organisation's existing Worker Credential.
+The Admin does not need to generate a new credential merely because one worker left.

+Admin may terminate/remove a Worker from the organisation.
+Termination revokes the Worker’s active organisation membership and access.
+It does not automatically delete historical commits, records, audit history, or other immutable application data associated with that Worker.
+Historical data remains governed by its existing commit rules.
+The organisation Worker Credential remains valid for future authorised worker registrations unless the Admin explicitly changes/revokes the credential under the organisation credential-management rules.